Wayazaexa/5a/README.md

  -c {list seating configurations}
  -o {output filename}
 ```

+### 6. Create a program that creates "fake bookings" to the flights in flights.csv file
+Let the fake bookings generator know which flights file to read and create bookings for by specifying a filename argument option.
+Create arguments that tells the fake bookings generator how many fake bookings it should create.
+Be creative and add other options to the program.
+Also be creative and make random names!

 ### 7. Use the fake-flights-generator to create a new flights.csv file
 ```